 Tired as we were after a long day’s drive, we just had to stop off at the Sphinx Rock Café in Mt Burrell.
 What a find it was!

-I quaffed a carrot-celery-cucumber-ginger-turmeric juice to wash down a haloumi-pea fritter rocket salad stack with sweet chilli sauce.
+I quaffed a carrot-celery-cucumber-ginger-turmeric juice to wash down a haloumi pea fritter rocket salad stack with sweet chili sauce.

-My girlfriend tried a Cajun fish and fetta salad, which was moist and deliciously filling.
+My girlfriend tried a Cajun fish and feta salad, which was moist and deliciously filling.

 This was a truly memorable experience and not one to be missed if you are ever in the beautiful Tweed Valley area.

 While in the region, keep heading south to visit Crystal Castle in Byron Bay where a day of magic and mystery awaits.

 The lovely gardens, crystals, statues and positive vibes to nourish your soul.